pipelight/doc.pipelight/guide/fallbacks.md

 - Hard signals

-  However, if the pipeline execution is stopped or halted by a more abrupt signal (SIGKILL) or directly by your kernel for ressource exceeding, process panic reasons and a few more extrem but daily cases, the `on_abortion` fallback can't be executed by the ex-running pipelight instance.
+  However, if the pipeline execution is stopped or halted by a more abrupt signal (SIGKILL) or directly by your kernel due to resource overruns, process panic, and a few other extreme but common cases, the `on_abortion` fallback can't be executed by the ex-running pipelight instance.

 ::: info